circleci/circleci-docs/jekyll/_cci2/migrating-from-1-2.md

     docker:
       - image: ruby:2.3

+      # You can chose any DB that you want to use in 2.0
+      # The postgres image requires POSTGRES_USER env var
+      - image: postgres:9.4.1
+        environment:
+          POSTGRES_USER: root

+    steps:
+      - checkout

       # You need to install dependencies that your project requires by yourself.
       # Therefore, there is nothing to override in 2.0.
       # Currently, the timeout for no output is hardcoded to 600 secs.
-    steps:
-      - checkout
       - run: bundle install --path vendor/bundle

+      # Database is not created automatically in 2.0.
+      # Following is an example of setting up test DB in PostgreSQL
+      - run: sudo -u root createuser -h localhost --superuser ubuntu
+      - run: sudo createdb -h localhost test_db
+      - run: bundle exec rake db:create db:schema:load

+      # You can use any test commands you want to run in 2.0
+      - run: bundle exec rspec

 ```

+## Caching

 ### Cache Directories